Marine Corps Cyber Auxiliary

-The Marine Corps Cyber Auxiliary (also called the Cyber Aux) is a volunteer organization designed to attract cybersecurity experts in aiding United States Marine Corps cyberspace readiness.
+The Marine Corps Cyber Auxiliary (MCCA) (also called the Cyber Aux) is a volunteer organization designed to attract cybersecurity experts in aiding United States Marine Corps cyberspace readiness.

 History

-The Cyber Auxiliary was announced in April 2019.
+The Cyber Auxiliary was announced in April 2019 and was created by former Commandant of the Marine Corps Robert Neller.
 Some details regarding the organization have yet to be announced as of December 2019.
+In June 2022, the Cyber Auxiliary had over 400 volunteers across the globe.